walrus543/XDA_Translations/Freedom.md

 <!-- Credits are always appreciated -->
 ### Will translators be mentioned within the app?
+The name of everyone who helps for translating will be included in the credit section in the app.

 <!-- Some developers offer redeem codes to thank translators and/or to help them to translate strings that are specific to PRO features.
 Please explain how to request one -->
 ### Redeem code for translators (Yes/No):